The Wine Alchemy Privacy Policy

 - You send an email to the Wine Alchemy email address.
 Wine Alchemy may retain your email messages, your email address and any responses given.

 Wine Alchemy does not hold mailing lists and never collects sensitive personal data.
-Examples include health or financial information, or information that reveals a person’s racial or ethnic origin.
+Examples of sensitive personal data include health or financial information, or information that reveals a person’s racial or ethnic origin.
 Wine Alchemy does not conduct personal data profiling either.

 5) Cookies